 - Provides chemical managers reliable control over substances before entering production

 - 3rd party certification protects confidential product data while providing transparency that market demands.

 - Builds feedback into the process so improvements can be implemented at each stage to avoid extra analysis costs

-- Integrates seamlessly into the OEKO-TEX® modular system - perfectly aligned with downstream certifications (STeP for environmentally friendly production facilities, STANDANDARD 100 and LEATHER STANDARD for safer products)
+- Integrates seamlessly into the OEKO-TEX® modular system and downstream certifications (STeP for environmentally friendly production facilities, STANDANDARD 100 and LEATHER STANDARD for safer products)

-- Ensures compliance with legal requirements, ZDHC levels 1-3, REACH SVHC list, GoBlu/BHive and other industry initiatives
+- Ensures compliance with legal requirements, ZDHC levels 1-3, REACH SVHC list, GoBlu/BHive, Foursource and other industry initiatives

 - RSL/MRSL Check

 Transparent process to screen for chemicals of concern via cost-effective CAS number comparison - Chemical ingredients are compared with the OEKO-TEX® list of harmful chemicals (~1500 chemicals we are striving to keep out of the supply chain).